Keyboard shortcuts

 uptime_seconds: int

-1. Requests declare capabilities, not endpoints: A workload asks for “reasoning” capability, not a specific model
+1. Requests declare capabilities, not endpoints: A workload asks for “reasoning” capability, not a specific GPU or model.
+The orchestrator maps capabilities to endpoints.

 Clean Start

-The clean_start() operation handles recovery from corrupted state:
+The clean_start() operation handles recovery from corrupted state — orphan processes, stale PID files, CUDA memory leaks:

 result = await orch.clean_start(endpoints=["reasoning"])